eclipse-archived/kiso/docs/website/content/3. User guide/quick_start.md

 **Additional notes**:

-- `KISO_BOARD_NAME` is a CMake variable that instructs for what board you are building.
-It's value is the same as the directory name, containing your boards configuration under the boards subdirectory.
+- `KISO_BOARD_PATH` is a CMake variable that instructs where the directory containing board options and BSP code is located.
+Could be one of the directories in `<kiso root>/boards` or external absolute path.

 - We have `toolchain_arm_gcc.cmake` file that finds the ARM toolchain from your PATH and uses it.